linuxdeepin/unilang/README.md

 The default compiler options are `-std=c++11 -Wall -Wextra -g`.
 Similarly, use the environment variable `CXXFLAGS` can override the default value.

 The script uses shell command lines to call the compiler driver specified by `$CXX` directly, and no parallel builds are supported.
 It may be slow.

+This script also supports setting the following non-empty environment variables to tweak the behavior:

+* `Verbose`: Enable the verbose output.

 The advantage of this script is the ease to use without further configurations.
 It may be suitable for one-time testing and deployment.